The governing body of Laurentis Energy Partners.

 Originally from Norwood, Ontario (near Peterborough), Ken now lives in Milton with his wife.
 He has three grown children.

-Mike Martelli is President of Renewable Generation at Ontario Power Generation.
-Mike was appointed to his current position in July 2013 and is responsible for leading a team of 1,500 skilled and dedicated team members who operate and maintain OPG’s two operating thermal stations, 66 hydroelectric generating stations and a solar project.
+Prior to moving into his current role in August 2020, Mike held the title of President - Renewable Generation since 2013, leading a team of 1,500 skilled and dedicated team members who operate and maintain OPG’s two thermal stations, 66 hydroelectric generating stations and a solar project.
 These stations are located across Ontario and have total capacity of over 10,000 megawatts (MW).